-Bags will be picked up on Thursday and Friday (for the 50) after the runners' briefing and we will transport them to the aid stations.
+Bags will be picked up on Thursday (for the 100) and Friday (for the 50) before the runners' briefing and we will transport them to the aid stations.
 The drop bag drop off is at Olympian Hall.
 You may leave a bag at the start for your finish.
 Bags will be returned to Olympian Hall as soon as we can.